ppy/osu-wiki/news/2026/2026-06-03-mod-multipliers-survey-results.md

 For those who are interested in doing their own interpretations of the survey results, you can see an anonymised view of the results [in this page](https://docs.google.com/spreadsheets/d/e/2PACX-1vRXW4VAKOx2_gBPQ8V-s0KR2p1O1AP3dt05bg7oDkNQRWo2B0WQ-onIZLahJn3xbRZ1m1U7tfUtANbQ/pubhtml).

 Once again, many thanks to ::{ flag=PL }:: [Maklovitz](https://osu.ppy.sh/users/9217626), ::{ flag=FI }:: [Nyanaro](https://osu.ppy.sh/users/4157611), ::{ flag=UA }:: [SomeMelGuy](https://osu.ppy.sh/users/8706541), ::{ flag=RU }:: [StanR](https://osu.ppy.sh/users/7217455), ::{ flag=GB }:: [tsunyoku](https://osu.ppy.sh/users/11315329) and ::{ flag=FR }:: [Zyf](https://osu.ppy.sh/users/7475179), who were involved in organising the survey, programming the spreadsheet and interpreting the results.

+You are welcome to leave feedback in the comments below, but we've also set up a [forum thread](https://osu.ppy.sh/community/forums/topics/2211975?n=1) to allow for longer form feedback for anyone interested in sharing their thoughts!

 —tsunyoku